 Leaving Portreath, there is a strenuous climb up Tregea Hill and 10 km/6 miles of National Trust land, continuing high above the sea along Carvannel and Reskajeage Downs.
 You then reach a rather sensational breach in the cliffs called Hell's Mouth.
 At Navax Point, you might be lucky enough to see grey seals.
 Walking on to Godrevy Point you will see the lighthouse perched on Godrevy Island, probably the inspiration for Virginia Wolf's ‘To the Lighthouse’.
 The lighthouse marks the landward end of a treacherous line of reefs, called The Stones, which have claimed many wrecks and many of their victims are buried in the churchyard at Gwithian, a sleepy thatched cottage village with an interesting old pub, The Pendarves Arms.
 The path then meanders through the Towans sand dunes to the busy port of Hayle.

-Accommodation: We use the elegant White Hart Hotel, constructed in 1838.
+Accommodation: Stay tonight at the elegant White Hart Hotel, constructed in 1838.
 It is the oldest hotel in the town but all rooms are tastefully furnished and ensuite.

-A short day which should give you enough time for looking round beautiful St. Ives, its museums and galleries.
+A short day which should give you enough time to discover beautiful St. Ives, with its museums and galleries.
 Skirting the Hayle Estuary, which is noted for its seabirds and waders, the path passes along the dunes above Porth Kidney and then passes beautiful Carbis Bay to reach the town.

 St Ives dates back to AD460, when the missionary St. Ia, daughter of an Irish chieftain, landed here and gave her name to the settlement in a similar way to how St. Beda gave her name to St. Bees in Cumbria.
 Protected from Atlantic storms, St Ives was once the most important fishing port in Cornwall, but like elsewhere on the surrounding coast, by the beginning of the 20th century, the fish stocks became depleted and the fishing fleet largely disappeared.
 However as early as 1811 Turner visited to paint the seascapes and by the late 1880s there were several artists installed and the town became famous for its vibrant artists' colony.
 This perhaps reached its heyday during the late 1940s and the 1950s.
 Today their work can be seen in the St Ives Tate Gallery, the Barbara Hepworth Museum and the Bernard Leach Gallery.

-Accommodation: We use a mixture of accommodation here but our 1st choice is a 4 star guesthouse set in the quieter part of St Ives.
+Accommodation: there is a mixture of accommodation here but our 1st choice is a 4 star guesthouse set in the quieter part of St Ives.